 - With the dough hook attached and the mixer at a low speed, gradually add in butter, flour, sugar, and salt.

 - Raise speed and add in eggs, one at a time.
 Continue mixing until a sticky dough forms

-- Take dough out and drop onto a floured surface, knead, and then return to mixing bowl.
+- Take the dough out and drop onto a floured surface, knead, and then return to the mixing bowl.
 Cover with plastic and set in a warm spot for 1 hour.
 The dough will almost double in size.

 - Roll out dough into a large rectangle, then spread on a thick layer strawberry mixture with a spatula, leaving 2 inches on each edge free.

 - Gently roll dough, making sure not to squeeze strawberries out as you go.

 - Fold into a circle, and drop in a bundt pan with the seam side up.

 - Once done, transfer to a wire rack to cool.

 - Make the icing by combining powdered sugar, milk, and vanilla..
 Whisk thoroughly until smooth.

 - When the cake is cooled, drizzle icing along the top, and follow with sprinkles.